Understanding Low Estrogen in Women

 Here’s how it’s typically done:

-Symptom tracking: Keeping a journal of what you’re experiencing – like sleep issues, hot flashes, irregular cycles, or brain fog – can help your doctor spot a pattern.
+• Symptom tracking: Keeping a journal of what you’re experiencing – like sleep issues, hot flashes, and brain fog related to cycle timing – can help your provider spot a pattern.

-Doctor consultation: A healthcare provider will consider your symptoms, medical history, and lab results before making a diagnosis or recommending treatment.
+• Medical provider consultation: A HRT-trained healthcare provider will consider your symptoms, medical history, and lab results before making a diagnosis or recommending treatment.

 While it’s tempting to self-diagnose based on what you read online, estrogen levels are complex – and symptoms can overlap with other health conditions like thyroid disorders or vitamin deficiencies.
 The safest way to know if you have low estrogen is to speak with a medical professional who can help you get a clear diagnosis and the right support.